 - 8. The Fund shall get the securities purchased or transferred in the name of the Fund on account of the concerned scheme, wherever investments are intended to be of a long-term nature. - 9.
-The fund's schemes shall not make any investment in: - i.
-Any unlisted security of an associate or group company of the sponsor - ii.
-Any security issued by way of private placement by an associate or group company of the sponsor - iii.
-As per SEBI Circular No. SEBI/HO/IMD/IMD-PoD-2/P/CIR/2024/098 dated July 08, 2024, no Mutual Fund scheme shall make any investment in the listed securities of group companies of the sponsor which is in excess of 25 per cent of the net assets of the scheme, except for investments by equity oriented exchange traded funds (ETFs)and Index Funds and subject to such conditions as may be specified by SEBI.
+The fund's schemes shall not make any investment in: - i) Any unlisted security of an associate or group company of the sponsor - ii) Any security issued by way of private placement by an associate or group company of the sponsor - iii) As per SEBI Circular No. SEBI/HO/IMD/IMD-PoD-2/P/CIR/2024/098 dated July 08, 2024, no Mutual Fund scheme shall make any investment in the listed securities of group companies of the sponsor which is in excess of 25 per cent of the net assets of the scheme, except for investments by equity oriented exchange traded funds (ETFs)and Index Funds and subject to such conditions as may be specified by SEBI.
 Accordingly, it has been decided as under: - Equity oriented ETFs and Index Funds, based on widely tracked and non-bespoke indices, can make investments in accordance with the weightage of the constituents of the underlying index.
 However, such investments shall be subject to an overall cap of 35% of net asset value of the scheme, in the group companies of the sponsor. - Widely tracked and non-bespoke indices shall be indices that are tracked by passive funds or act as primary benchmark for actively managed funds with collective Assets under Management (AUM) of INR 20,000 Cr. and above. - 10.
-The scheme being the fund of fund scheme, it shall be subject to following investment restrictions: - a.
-The scheme shall not invest in any other fund of fund scheme. - b.
-The scheme shall not invest its assets other than in schemes of mutual funds, except to the extent of funds required for meeting the liquidity requirements for the purpose of repurchases or redemptions, as disclosed in the Scheme Information Document of fund of fund scheme. - 11.
+The Scheme shall not invest in a fund of funds scheme. - 11.
 Pending deployment of funds of the scheme in securities in terms of the investment objectives and policies of the scheme, the Mutual Fund can invest the fund of the scheme in short term deposits of scheduled commercial banks subject to the guidelines as applicable from time to time.

-Pursuant to the Clause 12.16 of SEBI Master Circular dated June 27, 2024, where the cash in the scheme is parked in short term deposits of Scheduled Commercial Banks pending deployment, the scheme shall abide by the following guidelines:
+Pursuant to the Clause 12.16 of SEBI Master Circular dated June 27, 2024, where the cash in the scheme is parked in short term deposits of Scheduled Commercial Banks pending deployment, the respective Plan(s) shall abide by the following guidelines: